VarunPro23/F20GA/Interactive/README.md

 The scene has a signal, a race flag, a mustang and an aston martin.
 The cars are placed in front of the signal, and the flag is placed behind the signal.

+**Shaders and Materials**

+The *assets* folder contains all the texture files that were imported from Blender.
+Texture files are available for all the models individually and for the whole scene as well.

 ***Lighting***

 There is a light included in the scene.
 I have written code to move the position of the light along the x and y axes, to show the different lighting on the models.